 Public transport and parking: bus 218 Sheffield to Bakewell stops in Chataworth car park, there is a car park with charge.

-Longshaw estate is one of the best places for a day outdoors with kids.
-Now my son is walking, it’s perfect for him to toddle around as there are flat paths.
-It has a lot to offer and with being a national trust site you can be reassured with good facilities like toilets and cafe.
+Longshaw Estate is one of the best places for a day outdoors with kids.
+Now my son is walking, it’s perfect for him to toddle around as there are flat paths and nature play opportunities.
+It has a lot to offer and with being a National Trust site you can be reassured with good facilities such as toilets and cafe.
 Walking trails are sign posted and suitable for pushchairs and wheelchairs.
-Gorgeous views, nature trails and a duck pond!
+There’s gorgeous views, nature trails and a duck pond!

 Parking and public transport: Bus 271 from Sheffield to Castleton and 65 Sheffield to Buxton stop are Fox house just across the road from Longshaw.
+See my public transport guide here.
 Parking costs or free for NT members and in pub car parks.

-Lodge moor in Fulwood, west Sheffield is home to redmires reservoir and wyming brook.
-One of my favourite walks to do starts from the car park of three merry lads pub.
+Lodge moor in Fulwood, west Sheffield is home to Redmires reservoir and Wyming brook.
+One of my favourite walks to do starts from the car park of Three merry lads pub.
 Head left over cliffs with views to redmires reservoir, down into wyming brook stream and climb back up to lodge moor scrambling through rocks and boulders.
 This is a walk I often do.
-The walks around here have no clear path and are rocky.
+The walks around here have no clear path, climbing over rocks and difficult to do.
 This would be tricky for little feet and not suitable for pushchairs.
 If doing this walk please wear good footwear and use a baby carrier.